NatalyBMota/react-todo2/README.md

   let [todoList, setTodoList] = useState(JSON.parse(localStorage.getItem('savedTodoList')) || []);
 - I am now using the nullish coalescing operator instead.
 Both work, but I just learned about the latter, so I decided to use it.
 The new code looks like this: const [todoList, setTodoList] = useState(JSON.parse(localStorage.getItem('savedTodoList')) ?? []);
+- In Roy Mosby's comments in my pull request for lesson 1.4, he mentioned that "React needs to be able to track all of the components that it renders and uses key={todo.id} to do so."
+He also mentioned that "React will be giving" me "a warning about" the "list items;" which are created through the TodoListItem function, in the TodoListItem.jsx file; "not having an id."
+That is because, my code for that function was previously returning the following line of code:
+<li>{todo}</li>
+- I believe that I fixed this issue by having the TodoListItem function return the following line of code instead:
+<li key={todo.id}>{todo}</li>